 Additionally, Kristen had the unique opportunity to collaborate with magician Derek DelGaudio on In & Of Itself (dir.
 Frank Oz) both in Los Angeles at the Geffen Playhouse and in the New York production at the Daryl Roth Theatre as Assistant Coordinating Producer.

+A transplant from Los Angeles, Kristen is the founder and director of JoyistLA, a creative collaboration that wages counter-terrorist attacks to foster joy and extinguish fear.
 Kristen is a graduate of UCLA's School of Theater Film and Television where she earned specializations in directing and acting.

 Outside of her work, she is a proud auntie to five amazing kids--two nieces and three nephews.
 In her spare time, she loves to cook and share the communal experience of eating great food with friends and family.
 Her life and work mantra, "Together We're Better" comes from her mom, whose infinite positivity, curiosity, and love for learning are a constant inspiration.